THE PREMIER MARKETPLACE FOR REAL GEMS

 Color

-Alexandrite stone can appear in slightly different colors, too.
-Some may look yellow or peach-colored instead of green and change to hot pink instead of red.
-Different light sources, such as fluorescent or LED, can produce an array of shades on alexandrite’s surface.
+Sometimes, alexandrite may look yellow or peach-colored instead of green and change to hot pink instead of red.

-Of course, the intensity of the stone’s color shift plays a role as well.
 Given as a percentage, the degree of color change can go from 5% to 100%.
 Mid-grade stones will usually fall around 50-60%, while top-quality ones will have 80-100% intensity.
+Low-level quality alexandrites have a color change below 50 percent; these gems often look yellow-green in daylight and mahogany under incandescent light.

 Clarity

-A gemstone’s clarity, or how transparent it appears, is determined by the number of inclusions inside the stone.
-For alexandrite, clarity isn’t the most important factor, but it does play a role.
+Clarity describes the degree of visible inclusions inside a gem, which can lower its transparency and value.
+For alexandrite, clarity isn’t the most important value factor, but it does play a role.

 Unlike diamonds, colored stones don’t have an official clarity grading system.
 However, an unofficial grading system was created for determining clarity in colored gems.